MISSION STATEMENT:

 About THPO

 The THPO department was created through a Memorandum of Agreement with the National Park Service to assume the duties of the State Historic Preservation Officer on Blackfeet tribal lands, and to engage in consultation and educational outreach throughout Blackfeet ancestral territory.
+NPS funds one positions annually at the THPO.
 The THPO department is the primary point of contact for Federal, State, and Local agencies regarding consultation and coordination to ensure the protection of cultural resources in Blackfeet ancestral territory.
 We work with over 30 different agencies, plus foresters and private cultural resource management companies, on a very wide range of projects.

 Some projects, to ensure the protection of cultural resources, require monitoring during ground-disturbing construction activities.
 Cultural monitoring contracts are run through the Cultural Resource Department (CRD), which is under the direction of the THPO department.
 The CRD occasionally secures contracts to conduct small cultural resource / archaeological surveys or collaborates on fieldwork projects with larger cultural resource management firms.